kyma-project/api-gateway/docs/contributor/04-10-technical-design.md

 The controller is responsible for handling the [APIRule CR](../user/custom-resources/apirule/01-40-apirule-custom-resource.md).
 Additionally, the controller watches the [`api-gateway-config`](../user/custom-resources/apirule/01-40-apirule-custom-resource.md#jwt-access-strategy) to configure the JWT handler.

-The API Rule Controller has a conditional dependency to API Gateway controller in terms of default API Rule domain.
-If no domain is configured in API Gateway CR (currently not yet possible), API Rule controller will use default kyma gateway domain as the default value for created Virtual Services.
+API Rule Controller has a conditional dependency to API Gateway Controller in terms of the default APIRule domain.
+If no domain is configured in APIGateway CR, API Rule Controller uses the default Kyma Gateway domain as the default value for creating Virtual Services.

 #### Reconciliation
 The [APIRule CR](../user/custom-resources/apirule/01-40-apirule-custom-resource.md) is reconciled with each change.
 If no changes have been made, process occurs at the default interval of 10 hours.